Charlie Goff

 Dalel Cortés

-Francisco Guerrero is a founder of Cemanahuac and teaches culture and history.
+Francisco Guerrero is a founder of Cemanahuac and taught culture and history.
 Paco grew up in Mexico City in a family of artists and intellectuals.
 His father was a famous painter, his mother was first a ballet dancer, then became an expert in oriental philosophy.
 His uncle, Octavio Paz, was awarded the Nobel Literature Prize.
 His aunt Elena Garro is considered one of the best Latin American novelists of the 20th century.
-Another aunt - Amalia Hernández - founded the world reknown Ballet Folklórico de México, which just celebrated its 50th anniversary.
+Another aunt - Amalia Hernández - founded the world reknown Ballet Folklórico de México.
 He is an expert in the study of traditional medicine and indigenous cultures in the state of Oaxaca, where he led a research program for the U.N.
 He was a founding member of the Commission of Human Rights in the state of Morelos, Mexico and also a founding member of the La Jornada newspaper in Mexico City.